 2. Soak.
 In a medium pot, cover the beans by a couple of inches with cold water.
 Then, either (a) leave overnight or (b) bring to a boil, immediately turn off the heat, and leave for one hour.
 Pour the beans into a colander, discarding the soaking liquid.
 Rinse beans thoroughly.

 3. Boil.
 Return beans to the pot.
 Cover by a couple of inches with cold water.
 Add one onion, skin on, cut into quarters, one carrot, cut into thirds, one bay leaf, one clove of garlic, smashed, and one teaspoon salt.
 (If you’ve heard that cooking beans with salt makes them tough, think carefully about whether you heard it from an old wife.
 It’s not true.)
 Bring to a boil over high heat, then reduce heat to maintain a simmer.
-Cook until just tender.
-Cooking time depends on the size and age of the beans, but start testing at 45 minutes.
+Cook until tender.
+Cooking time depends on the size and age of the beans.
+Start testing at 45 minutes for smaller beans, though larger, older beans can take up to 2-3 hours.

 4. Store.
 Once beans have cooled, discard the onion, carrot, bay leaf and garlic.
 You can store beans in the fridge right in their covered pot with the cooking liquid for up to a week.
 Or drain them and store in an airtight container.
 Or even drain and freeze by the portion for up to three months.

-Makes 12 servings.
-Great for a party, or to freeze in single portions, or to eat for breakfast under a couple of fried eggs.
+This oversized recipe is great for a party, or to freeze in single portions, or to eat for breakfast under a couple of fried eggs a zillion times in a week.

-1 pound dried pinto beans, cooked per instructions above until very tender (about one hour)
+- 1 pound dried pinto beans, cooked per instructions above until very tender